Assign CPU Resources to Containers and Pods

 Recall that by setting

 -cpu "2", you configured the Container to attempt to use 2 CPUs, but the Container is only being allowed to use about 1 CPU.
-The Container CPU use is being throttled, because the Container is attempting to use more CPU resources than its limit.
+The container's CPU use is being throttled, because the container is attempting to use more CPU resources than its limit.

-Note: Another possible explanation for the CPU throttling is that the Node might not have enough CPU resources available.
-Recall that the prerequisites for this exercise require each of your Nodes to have at least 1 CPU.
+Note: Another possible explanation for the CPU use being below 1.0 is that the Node might not have enough CPU resources available.
+Recall that the prerequisites for this exercise require your cluster to have at least 1 CPU available for use.
 If your Container runs on a Node that has only 1 CPU, the Container cannot use more than 1 CPU regardless of the CPU limit specified for the Container.

 The CPU resource is measured in CPU units.
 One CPU, in Kubernetes, is equivalent to: